 Students who complete the course will be able to:

-7. Demonstrate the ability to create and use custom functions.
+- Demonstrate the ability to create and use custom formulas in a spreadsheet.

-8. Demonstrate the ability to provide appropriate charts and graphs of data given a particular decision requirement.
+- Demonstrate the ability to provide appropriate charts and graphs of data for analysis of data.

 Review and Approval